 How to create your own app and not to screw it up?
 Prototype it!
 It seems to be obvious, though many clients are trying to skip this phase.
 The working model of your future app helps “to translate” the idea from your language to the one that your development team understands.

 Both for iOS and Android operating systems, the professional UI/UX designer is required.
 Our experts base their work on material design (usability principles of every particular OS) and UI-guides.

+- Creating a clickable prototype.
+(The initial stage of app creating itself.
 Helps to find out and analyze all possible use cases.
 Generally, after this stage, the customer together with your team discover a significant amount of logical breaks and technical inconsistencies in the idea.
 But this fact shouldn't upset you.
-The more issues you find and solve before coding, the more time and money you save.
+The more issues you find and solve before coding, the more time and money you save.)

 READ ALSO: Tools for Android and iOS Prototyping

 Congratulations!
 We have reached the most exciting and challenging phase.
 The first thing you are to decide is to stick to the native app or to develop a cross-platform one.
 At the APP Solutions, we develop native applications, which means that in the end, you have the custom app for every operating system.
 This type of development allows reaching faster performance, provides better security and helps ensure users with better experience.